KBISPWEB/pdf_stream_extractor_cli/README.md

 This tool attempts to figure out what kind of data was in the FlateDecode stream by matching file signatures.
-If it's able to determine file type, the data will be saved with the appropriate file filext.
+If it's able to determine file type, the data will be saved with the appropriate file extension.

-The relational database of file signatures to file filexts is manually programmed into this application.
+The relational database of file signatures to file extensions is manually programmed into this application.
 One day, I may restructure that to be a configuration file.